ffernandolima/confluent-kafka-core-dotnet/docs/Installation.md

    ```

 6. **Confluent.Kafka.Core.Serialization.JsonCore**
-   For integrating with the System.Text.Json library for message serialization and deserialization.
+   For integrating with the System.Text.Json (JsonCore) library for message serialization and deserialization.
 This is useful for working with JSON data in Kafka.
    ```bash
    dotnet add package Confluent.Kafka.Core.Serialization.JsonCore
    ```